Dor-Ka/frontend-vanilla-js-timer-app/README.md

 The timer now plays a ticking sound while running, which loops until the timer is stopped or reset.

+### 🌓 Dark Mode

+You can now switch between **Light** and **Dark** mode using the button in the top-right corner.

+> 🌙 The app remembers your preference using `localStorage`, so your theme stays consistent even after refreshing or closing the browser.

 ### 📱 Responsiveness

 The app is fully responsive and works on screens as small as 300px.

 ---